 Making the Call

 Most people don’t like asking for help, even when they get stuck and don’t know to move forward.
 The good news is that it’s never too early to call a helpline when someone is in distress, and there are no silly questions.
 Sometimes, it’s enough just to know you aren’t on the path alone.
-Most people who attempt suicide, for example, don’t want to die.
-They’re just too distraught to go on with the life they’re living.
-Reaching out for help, however briefly, can save lives.
+When someone mentions suicide, no matter how casually, this must be taken seriously.
+However, sometimes this is actually a call for help.
+Reaching out to help can save a life.

 When you call The National Rehab Hotline, make a list of the things you want to know beforehand, and keep a pen and paper handy to jot down information.
 Our staff members know that you feel vulnerable and reluctant to share your story, and they’re trained to get to the core of the matter without making you more distraught.
 We listen without judging, suggest steps for moving forward, and make recommendations or referrals.
 In the end, however, it’s up to callers to weigh the information we provide and decide how to proceed.